astropy/astropy/docs/coordinates/frames.rst

     >>> FK5(rep, equinox='J1975')
     <FK5 Coordinate: equinox=J1975.000, ra=1.1 deg, dec=2.2 deg, distance=3.3 kpc>

-A final way is to create an frame object from an already existing frame (either one with or without data), using the `realize_frame` method.
+A final way is to create a frame object from an already existing frame (either one with or without data), using the `realize_frame` method.
 This will yield a frame with the same attributes, but new data::